-Sheet mulching is a way to build nutrient-dense topsoil from the ground up.
-Layers of mulch block sunlight from reaching existing plants and seeds, and they improve soil quality while they’re at it.
+Though it may sound destructive, sheet mulching is a way to build nutrient-dense topsoil from the ground up.
+Layers of mulch block sunlight from reaching existing plants and seeds, and they improve soil quality while they decompose.

 Sheet mulching is a popular option for homeowners who want to replace their old, thirsty grass with a fresh garden or drought-friendly xeriscape.